KloudynetTechnologies/Azure-Lighthouse-Next-GenSOC-Onboarding-main/readme.md

 *Click Review + Create*

-Once the deployment is complete, the deployment can take around 15 minutes to show in Azure Lighthouse
+Once the deployment is complete, the deployment can take around 15 minutes to show in Azure Lighthouse.

 The following permissions are included in this lighthouse offer.